bastienho/wp-genderize/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The plugin which genderizes strings for WordPr and WordPress
+The plugin which genderizes strings for WordPer and WordPress

 == Description ==
 Allow to use gendered strings for users and objects in local language